forforf/stitch/README.md

-Note on forforf-fork:  This fork updates stitch so that it can also bundle in libraries exposed via content distribution networks (or really just any http request).
+*We interupt this README to update you on changes this fork has from the original project*:  This fork updates stitch so that it can also bundle in libraries exposed via content distribution networks (or really just any http request).
 To add in an cdn library as a module, update the config file passed into stich as such:

     config.urlpaths = ['http://path/to/lib/lib.js', ... ]